 British Museum, 2006 Kirwan Memorial Lecture.
 The Kirwan Memorial Lecture was inaugurated in 2000 in honor of the First President of the Sudan Archaeological Research Society, Sir Laurence Kirwan (1907-1999), whose interest and involvement in Sudanese archaeology spanned over 60 years.
 Speakers to date have included a number of senior scholars whose work has made significant contributions to Nubian archaeology.

 Professor Smith’s research centers on the civilizations of ancient Egypt and Nubia.
 He is particularly interested in the identification of ethnicity in the archaeological record and the ethnic dynamics of colonial encounters.
-The origins of the Napatan state, whose rulers conquered Egypt, becoming Pharaohs of the 25th Dynasty, provides the focus of his current archaeological research.
+Ancient Egyptian colonialism, intercultural interaction and the origins of the Napatan state, whose rulers conquered Egypt, becoming Pharaohs of the 25th Dynasty, provide the focus of his current archaeological research.
 He has published on the dynamics of Egyptian imperialism and royal ideology, the use of sealings in administration, death and burial in ancient Egypt and Nubia, and the ethnic, social and economic dynamics of interaction between ancient Egypt and Nubia.
 Smith’s material specialization lies in ceramic analysis, including the chemical characterization of absorbed residues.
-He is also an active field archaeologist, having participated in and led archeological expeditions to Egypt, including the Luxor’s Theban Necropolis, and since 1997 to Sudanese Nubia, where he directs excavations at third cataract of the Nile in the New Kingdom and Napatan cemetery of Tombos, along with co-director and UCSB alum Prof. Michele R. Buzon of Purdue University, discovering pyramids of the Egyptian and Nubian elite.
-From 2007-2009 he also excavated at the fourth cataract, contributing to the Merowe Dam Salvage Project in a joint project with Prof. Brenda Baker of Arizona State University.
+He is also an active field archaeologist, having participated in and led archeological expeditions to Egypt, including the Luxor’s Theban Necropolis, and since 1997 to Sudanese Nubia, where he directs excavations at third cataract of the Nile in the New Kingdom and Napatan cemetery of Tombos, along with co-director and UCSB alum Prof. Michele R. Buzon of Purdue University.

 In 1993, he took a break from the academic world and became the Egyptological Consultant on the hit MGM movie ‘Stargate,’ giving advice on the script, sets and costumes, and recreating spoken ancient Egyptian for about half the movie’s dialog.
 He renewed his Hollywood connection in 1998 by consulting on the script and reconstructing spoken ancient Egyptian for another hit movie, the recent Universal remake of ‘The Mummy,’ continuing this work in 2000 with the sequel ‘The Mummy Returns.’